KATBlackCoder/NoteCash/PROGRESS.md

 - Implemented responsive UI with Naive UI components
 - Created a complete CRUD application with proper separation of concerns
 - Applied component composition for better code organization and reusability
+- Implemented PDF export with professional formatting and native save dialog

 ## Challenges Overcome